igrishaev/CV/README.md

 I integrated the web SSH terminal to the admin page (noVNC, JavaScript, Clojure on backend).

+I made a lot of improvements to the internal billing system written in Python, Django and Pytest.

-I made a draft of the official CLI utility for Exoscale API.
-That was a Clojure project compiled with GraalVM/native-image.
-The file size was 25Mb, and the performance was faster than Golang's.
+I made a draft of the official CLI client for Exoscale API.

 [dbaas]: https://www.exoscale.com/dbaas/